NERDev/GIFTron-Back-End/v1/documentation.md

 ## Guilds
 #### GET /user/guilds
-This returns a list of guilds that relate to both the user, and to our system.
+This returns a list of Guilds that relate to both the user, and to our system.
 Similar in usage to Discord's [Get Current User Guilds](https://discordapp.com/developers/docs/resources/user#get-current-user-guilds "Discord Documentation") endpoint.

 ## Auth
 #### GET /user/auth